Unidata/tds/docs/src/public/adminguide/pages/reference/TomcatManagerApp.md

 * Allows Tomcat administrators to deploy, un-deploy, or reload web applications such as the TDS without having to shut down and restart Tomcat.
 * Provides server status statistics for the JVM and each connector you have configured in `${tomcat_home}/conf/server.xml`.

-{%include note.html content=
-"For more information about the Tomcat manager application, see the [Tomcat Manager App HOW-TO](https://tomcat.apache.org/tomcat-8.5-doc/manager-howto.html){:target='_blank'} documentation.
+For more information about the Tomcat manager application, see the [Tomcat Manager App HOW-TO](https://tomcat.apache.org/tomcat-8.5-doc/manager-howto.html){:target='_blank'} documentation.
-" %}

 ## Accessing The Manager Application